 Copacabana is primarily a pilgrimage center, with its main plaza dominated by the Moorish-style Cathedral.
-Originally built between 1610 and 1620, now much restored, it houses the Virgen de Candelaria, Bolivia's Patron saint.
+Originally built between 1610 and 1620, now much restored, it houses the Virgen de Copacabana, Bolivia's Patron saint.
 Every Sunday people bring their cars and trucks to be blessed in front of the cathedral as an extra form of spiritual insurance.
 It is a colourful event with the vehicles decked with flowers, ribbons and balloons.
 Depending on the owner's preference, holy water, or alcohol and firecrackers are used for blessings (in Bolivia, Catholicism and ancient Andean beliefs are often intertwined).

 Copacabana has a beach, so in addition to it being a pilgrimage centre, it could potentially class itself as a 'resort'.
 The name Copacabana was taken to Brazil by a priest who took with him a reproduction of the Madonna from this town.
 Unlike its counterpart in Brazil however you will not find beach volleyball a popular activity; but the sight of pedallos for hire at over 3,810m/12,500 feet is certainly different.
 Today you will explore the town and may walk up Cerro Calvario pausing at the Stations of the Cross.
 This hill sits on a headland, which overlooks the town and the port.
+Alternatively you may hike to cerro San Sebastian where there are Inca ruins.